Guide to the Safest Laundry Detergents of 2025

 ECOS Hypoallergenic Magnolia & Lily Liquid Laundry Detergent | Methylisothiazolinone, fragrance ingredients |

-Specifically, optical brighteners don’t actually clean your clothes but just make them look clean.
+To clarify, optical brighteners do not actually clean your clothes- they just make them look clean.
 By adhering to the fabric, they absorb and reflect the light, and, thus, make the laundry appear brighter or whiter.
 Although they have been around for decades, optical brighteners (aka fluorescent whitening agents) lack safety data.
-Meanwhile, the EPA encourages manufacturers not to use them or to use safer alternatives.
+Meanwhile, the EPA Safer Choice Standard encourages manufacturers not to use them or to use safer alternatives.
 Apparently, they do not biodegrade and pose a threat to aquatic life.
 So, in my opinion, true non-toxic laundry detergents should not contain optical brighteners.

 Brand | Concerning ingredients |